LieChristopher/LieChristopher/README.md

 # Hi, I'm Christopher Lie 👋
-## AI Engineer at Bank of Indonesia, focused on building reliable LLM systems for production
+## AI Engineer at CIMB Niaga, focused on building reliable LLM systems for production

 I specialize in applying Artificial Intelligence to software solutions, developing AI workflows and AI agents, RAG applications, and MLOps pipelines.
 My background in Computer Science and Mathematics (Technology University of Indonesia) provides a strong foundation in the statistical and algebraic principles behind modern AI.